jenny-fotso/Elements-of-Software-Design/README.md

 # Elements-of-Software-Design
-Assignments for the cs313e course.
+Projects for the cs313e course.

 "Learning Objectives: